adamsilver/fdpb/03-book-a-flight.md

 ## 2. Choosing When To Fly

-Dates are notoriously hard[^5]: different time zones, formats, delimiters, days in the month, length of a year, daylight savings and on and on.
+Dates are notoriously hard[^]: different time zones, formats, delimiters, days in the month, length of a year, daylight savings and on and on.
 It's hard work designing all of this complexity out of an interface.

 Often three select boxes are used: one for day, month and year.
 Admittedly, we've just discussed the cons of select boxes, but it must be said that one of their redeeming qualities is that they stop users entering wrong information.
 But in the case of dates, even *this* quality doesn't hold up.
 For example, you can select an invalid date such as *31 February 2017*.